MRes Primary Care (Web-based Learning) / Course details

 Teaching and learning methods

 This is a very practical unit.
 Students work independently through each topic.
 At the end of most topics there are self-assessment exercises to check you have assimilated core aspects of that topic's material.
 There is also regular online discussion with your fellow students which is e-moderated by the module leader.
-Two non-compulsory webinars will be held.
+Two non-compulsory webinars will be held if the demand is sufficient.

 - Analytical skills